Find Cheap Motorcycle Insurance Quotes in Your Area

 - Does it have a clean or salvage title?

-Buying a Motorcycle From a Dealership
+Buying a motorcycle from a dealership

 Motorcycle dealerships can be a good option for those either looking to buy a new motorcycle or a certified preowned bike.
 Dealerships are especially useful if you're interested in a specific make and model and don't have time to search classified ads for a privately sold bike.

-Dealerships can often provide you with low interest financing, which gives you some flexibility in paying off your purchase.
+Dealerships can often provide you with low-interest financing, which gives you some flexibility in paying off your purchase.
 However, this option may not be available if you have bad credit.

 Motorcycle warranties, which are often included with the purchase of a new bike from a dealership, are great for those who aren't mechanically inclined.
-These warranties cover the cost of repairs your bike may need due to defective parts or other breakdowns.
-However, parts that should be replaced at regular intervals—such as tires, brakes, filters and lubricants—are typically not covered under motorcycle warranties.

-The cost of your motorcycle will depend greatly on the type of motorcycle you choose and whether you buy used or new.
+The cost of your motorcycle depends greatly on the type of motorcycle you choose and whether you buy used or new.
 Used bikes typically start as low as a few hundred dollars, and new bikes start at around $3,000.
 However, in addition to the cost of the motorcycle itself, there are many extra costs associated with buying a motorcycle.
 These include the cost of insurance, riding gear and licensing fees.

 Motorcycle insurance is required in all states except Florida and Washington state.
 In general, insuring a motorcycle is cheaper than insuring a car, especially if you buy a cheaper used motorcycle and opt for basic liability coverage.
 On average, coverage costs $519 per year.
 However, motorcycle insurance costs vary by state.
-Enter your zip code below to start comparing motorcycle insurance quotes.
+Enter your ZIP code below to start comparing motorcycle insurance quotes.

-Helmet and Riding Gear
+Helmet and riding gear

 Although most states allow motorcycle owners to ride without a helmet if they are over 21, we recommend you wear one.
 Prices for new Department of Transportation-approved helmets start around $100, and wearing one can protect you against possible injury or death.
 In addition to a helmet, we recommend wearing a high-visibility motorcycle jacket, protective gloves and boots.
 All in, expect to pay around $400 for riding gear.

 Depending on the motorcycle license requirements in your state, you may be required to take a state-approved motorcycle safety course before you can officially become a licensed rider.
 These classes can cost around $200, and they teach the basics of how to ride.
-Not included in this price, however, is the additional fees from your state's DMV to actually receive your new license.
+Not included in this price, however, are the additional fees from your state's DMV to actually receive your new license.
 This can cost anywhere from $16 in Texas to $35 California.